itsays-zqc/my-website/docs/test/v2_core/5Mornitor.md

 ## 5.1 Profile monitor

 Incorporate a profile monitor into the current project.
+The profile monitor is solely used for simulations in EME.

 ```python
 add(